brimdata/zed/docs/formats/zst.md

 >
 > Also, the reassembly section is in general vastly smaller than the data section
 > so the goal here isn't to express information in cute and obscure compact forms
-> but rather to represent data in easy-to-digest, programmer-friendly forms that
+> but rather to represent data in an easy-to-digest, programmer-friendly form that
-> leverage ZNG.
+> leverages ZNG.

 The reassembly section is a ZNG stream.
 Unlike Parquet, which uses an externally described schema